DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 The game's melee combat should be easy enough that the player can pick it up and play without too much difficulty.
 However, the combat system should feel deep enough that the game allows the player to become really good at it.

 Some combos are very basic and can be performed by pressing the attack button once or twice.
-Other combos require the player to press the attack button multiple times in a specific order.
+However, like Ninja Gaiden, executing specific combos will lead into

 #### Roguelike Element
 - The player starts off with the same couple of basic combo strings